 3) Don’t stop Eating

-Some cleanses suggest fasting for a period of time.
+There are some new fad “cleanses” going around that encouraging fasting–anywhere from 12 hours every day to days at a time.
 Please don’t do this.
-Most of us aren’t cut out for fasting and if you have any sort of history with eating disorders, fasting can be extremely triggering.
+Most of us aren’t cut out for fasting and if you have any sort of history with eating disorders, fasting can be extremely triggering and dangerous.
 Fasting can be very hard on your body systems and can decrease your immunity make you more susceptible to catching the spring bugs flying around and getting sick.
-And if you have any blood sugar issues fasting can be dangerous.
+And if you have blood sugar issues fasting at its worst can be life threatening.
+If you are determined to try out a cleanse that includes fasting, please only do it with the support of a healthcare provider.

 4) Eat with the Weather and Eat Kitcheri